howardgrams/howardgrams.github.io/_posts/2024-02-02-Fossil Footprint Nebula.md

 />
 When I first saw my image of NGC 1491, I kept thinking "That reminds me of something I've seen before."
 Then it came to me.

-I used to work for Piedmont Airlines, who used a Speedbird logo before they disappeared in the airline merger mania of the 1980's.
+I used to work for Piedmont Airlines; they used a Speedbird logo before they disappeared in the airline merger mania of the 1980's.
 Privately, I'm going to think of NGC 1491 as the Speedbird Nebula.
 What do you think?